 State Certification

-Upon publication of an affirmative determination, States are required to certify that they have reviewed the provisions of their commercial building code regarding energy efficiency, and, as necessary, updated their codes to meet or exceed the updated edition of Standard 90.1.
+Upon publication of an affirmative determination, ECPA requires States to certify that they have reviewed the provisions of their commercial building code regarding energy efficiency, and, as necessary, updated their codes to meet or exceed the updated edition of Standard 90.1.
 Additionally, DOE provides guidance to States on submitting certification statements and requests for deadline extensions.
-State certifications for Standard 90.1-2022 must be submitted by March 06, 2026.
+The State Certification deadline for Standard 90.1-2022 is March 06, 2026.

 Supporting Analysis

 DOE conducted a technical analysis in support of its determination.
-This analysis assesses Standard 90.1 compared to the previous edition and estimates the anticipated energy consumption of buildings required to meet the updated Standard.
+This analysis assesses Standard 90.1 compared to the previous edition and estimates the associated savings impacts.

 Federal Statute for Commercial Buildings